marcelodiiorio/My-Azure-AD-B2C-use-cases/Configuring B2C as JWT issuer using OAUTH-OIDC/README.md

 An easy test you  can do:

 1. Run any policy, even those related to SAML/WS-Fed issuers, and sign-in.
 Don't close the browser.
+The policies must have the corresponding session behavior settings configured.
+If you try running a policy that has, for example, SSO "disabled" or "policy", when you jump to another policy you will be prompted for credentials.
 2. Open a new tab and run the policy mentioned above, without &prompt=login.
 3. You should experience SSO.